 While these scenarios sound daunting, we must work on developing a more positive outlook.
-With that in mind, we came across the rearch of Laura Carstensen, an expert on aging.
-Carstensen states that we are approaching an opportunity for social and scientific improvements, for rebuilding the environment for an aging population and also a chacne to rethink the roles senior citizens play in society.
+With that in mind, we came across the research of Laura Carstensen, an expert on ageing.
+Carstensen states that we are approaching an opportunity for social and scientific improvements, for rebuilding the environment for an ageing population and also a chance to rethink the roles senior citizens play in society.
 In her own words:

 “If you have a large population of emotionally stable, knowledgeable and relatively healthy old people, that’s a good resource.”